 Photograph; Showing elevated panorama of entrance to Crookhaven looking east.
-Note the large navigation channel indicating suitability of location of site 432 B.
+Note the large navigation channel indicating suitability of location of site 432 C.

 Photograph; Showing view from the sea looking west from navigation way point off Sheemon Point for entry into Crookhaven.
-Site 432 B is against the cliffs away on the right of this picture.
+Site 432 C is against the cliffs away on the left of this picture.